hopemcmanus/hopemcmanus.github.io/portfolio/stress.md

 <p></p>

-As part my [Ph.D. dissertation](https://roa.rutgers.edu/article/view/1583.html), I investigate formal, abstract systems within [Optimality Theory](#references) (OT) using [OTWorkplace](#OTWorkplace), an environment that calculates and displays key OT objects including the typology and can export data to visualise a Typohedron, a graphic representation of a typology, in applications such as yEd or Gephi.
+As part my [Ph.D. dissertation](https://roa.rutgers.edu/article/view/1583.html), I investigate formal, abstract systems within [Optimality Theory](#references) (OT) using [OTWorkplace](#OTWorkplace), an environment that calculates and displays OT objects and can export data to visualise a Typohedron, a graphic representation of a typology, in applications such as yEd or Gephi.

 <p></p>
 <figure>